Photo by Scott Griessel, Creatista.

 Fringe is still building its brand, and its visibility.
 There are many people, even in the arts community, who don’t know that Fringe exists, or what we do.
 As a board member, it is expected that you’ll help spread the word.
 We’re working on some video marketing / education materials to help you do that.

-Maryann Green was handed the Executive Directorship officially in the summer of 2017.
 The director sets the goals of the festival, and delegates responsibility to see that those goals are met.
-If the board feels that the Executive Director is not acting in the best interests of the Festival, or that they are not fulfilling their duties, it is within their capacity to fire and replace the Executive Director.
+Think of them as the CEO of the business.
+If the board feels that the Executive Director is not acting in the best interests of the Festival, or that they are not fulfilling their duties, it is within their capacity to replace the Executive Director.

 BOARD MEETINGS